Ballardong

 Ballardong are an indigenous Noongar people of the south western area of Western Australia.

 Country

 The Ballardong's land encompasses an estimated 10,500 mi2.
 Northwards they occupy the Avon River.
-From York, To the east they extend to Tammin, Kununoppin, Waddouring Hill, and Bencubbin, Toodyay, Goomalling, the Wongan Hills.
-On their southern flank lays Pingelly and Wickepin.
+From the east of York they extend to Tammin, Kununoppin, Waddouring Hill, Bencubbin, Toodyay, Goomalling, and the Wongan Hills.
+On their southern flank lies Pingelly and Wickepin.
 Their western frontier is at the Darling Scarp.

 Economy

-The Ballardong engaged in mining, quarrying stones to be shaped and sharpened for knives and multibarbed spears at Kalannie Boyangoora, Booyungur.
+The Ballardong engaged in mining, quarrying stones to be shaped and sharpened for knives and multibarbed spears at Kalannie.